-Confidential (C) means that you have access to information that if disclosed will damage to the national security.
-This level of clearance is hardly if ever used anymore.
+Confidential (C) means that you have access to information that if disclosed will cause damage to our national security.
+This level of clearance is hardly, if ever, used anymore.

 Secret (S) means that you have access to information that if disclosed will cause serious damage to our national security.
 Most information is held at the secret level.
 To obtain a secret clearance you will have to go through an investigation called a NACLC - National Agency Check with Local Agency and Credit Check.